Viva Rapid Transit: Routes

 As YRT’s mandate does not include local service in the city of Toronto, Viva vehicles travelling south of Steeles Avenue (the regional boundary) do not pick up passengers when travelling southbound to connect to Toronto subway stations and do not allow passengers to disembark when travelling north.

 In 2009, YRT/Viva bus schedules became available on Google Transit; trip planning, detours, and fare information are available to riders over the Internet.

-In 2020, due to the COVID-19 pandemic, rush hour routes Viva Blue A (which bypasses Richmond Hill Centre Terminal), Viva Green, and Viva Pink were temporarily suspended until further notice.
+In April 2020, due to the COVID-19 pandemic, rush hour only routes Viva Blue A (which bypasses Richmond Hill Centre Terminal), Viva Green, and Viva Pink were temporarily suspended until further notice.
+On August 14, 2023, YRT confirmed that Viva Green and Viva Blue A service would not resume, followed by Viva Pink in 2024.
+This effectively ended service to all of Viva's rush hour only routes.

 Major locations and terminals

 Viva operates at several major locations and terminals, with Viva stations (the names of the stations in brackets) at: